 Negotiation is not a zero-sum game.
-It’s an essential skill for your career that can also improve your closest relationships and your everyday life, but often people shy away from it, feeling defeated before they’ve even started.
-In this groundbreaking new book on negotiation, Ask for More, Alexandra Carter—Columbia law professor and mediation expert who has helped students, business professionals, the United Nations, and more—offers a straightforward, accessible approach anyone can use to ask for and get more.
+It’s an essential skill for your career that can also improve your closest relationships and your everyday life.
+Still, people often shy away from it, feeling defeated before they’ve even started.
+In this groundbreaking new book on negotiation, Alexandra Carter—Columbia law professor and mediation expert who has helped students, business professionals, the United Nations, and more—offers a straightforward accessible approach anyone can use to ask for and receive more.

-Ask for More gives you the tools to bring clarity and perspective to any important discussion, no matter the topic.
+Ask for More is “like having a negotiation coach in your corner” (Linda Babcock, author of Women Don’t Ask) and gives you the tools to bring clarity and perspective to any critical discussion, no matter the topic.

 “My entire career, I’ve been looking for a negotiation book, especially one that can go up against the Harvard Negotiation Project.
-Over a decade later, I finally came across a book that shows how to put your strengths to work in a negotiation without having to compromise (or “lose”) and achieving remarkable results.” —Stephanie F., Executive Editor, on Ask for More
+When I started in publishing, I read Getting to Yes to prepare to negotiate my first book acquisition—and felt like I’d have to put on a different persona for this aggressive, winner-takes-all approach that didn’t match what seemed somewhat intuitive.
+Over a decade later, I finally came across a book (proposal) that shows how to put your strengths to work in a negotiation without having to compromise (or “lose”) and achieving remarkable results.
+For example, I used the ten-question framework of Ask for More when negotiating the competitive auction for this book.”

 "Most of us approach negotiation with a mix of fear and confusion.
 Now comes Ask for More to our rescue.
 With stunning clarity, Carter walks us through ten questions that will help us calm our emotions, clarify our goals, and steer our relationships with confidence and grace.
 Carter's conversational tone, gift for metaphor, and empathy for life's predicaments makes it a joy to read." —Douglas Stone and Sheila Heen, authors of Difficult Conversations and Thanks for the Feedback